lpmarques/portfolio/README.md

 ### Projects

 Although I started in the coding world, 3 years ago, by learning python, my main working language for the last 2 years has been Perl, on account of common grounds with my lab's team.
 Nevertheless, since my research project to achieve master's degree, data has been the air that I breath and it was inevitable to develop experience in data analysis with R, as much as in building Sheel pipelines to integrate multiple softwares on complex tasks.
-A piece of this work can be seen [here](https://github.com/lpmarques/EqDelta).
+A piece of that work can be seen [here](https://github.com/lpmarques/EqDelta).

 Last but not least, I am currently developing **phyTest**, a software that can perform various statistical tests regarding evolutionary tree models.
-Although still in alpha phase, it is already the most flexible, public access, software in terms of diversity of approaches to determine tree confidence.
-The last version of phyTest can always be checked [here](https://github.com/lpmarques/phyTest) (an english version of the manual will be available soon).
+Although still in alpha phase, it is already the most flexible, publicly acessible software in terms of diversity of approaches to determine tree confidence.
+The last version of phyTest can always be found [here](https://github.com/lpmarques/phyTest) (an english version of the manual will be available soon).

 ## Where to find me